nzherald/crashes-2018/text/article.md

 In New Zealand more car crashes occur per day during late autumn and early winter.
 But more fatal and serious injury crashes occur during summer.

-1.5% of crashes during the Christmas holiday period are fatal, while only 0.9% of crashes during the rest of the year are fatal.
-More broadly 1% of summer are fatal.
-The fatal percentage of crashes in spring, autumn, and winter is 0.9%, 0.92%, and 0.81%.
+During the Christmas holiday period 1.5% of crashes are fatal, compared to 0.9% during the rest of the year.
+Over summer 1% are fatal, compared to 0.9%, 0.92%, and 0.81% for spring, autumn, and winter respectively.

 ---

-# Summer fatalities & serious injury
+# Summer fatalities & serious injuries

-When considering both fatal and serious-injury crashes that seasonal differences are even larger, 7.2% of summer crashes result in a serious injury or fatality, while only 5.9% of winter crashes have the same outcome.
+For both fatal and serious-injury crashes those seasonal differences are even larger &mdash; 7.2% of summer crashes result in a serious injury or fatality, while only 5.9% of winter crashes have the same outcome.
 A sobering 8% of Christmas holiday crashes result in a fatality or serious injury.

 It isn't surprising that there are more crashes overall during the wetter months, but the fact that there are more fatal and serious injury crashes during  summer could be due to either driving behaviour or more driving on smaller roads.